keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 In a nutshell, the Resource Controller ensures that the current state of a resource matches the desired state of a resource.

-An example of this is if we specified the number of pods of a resource through a specification attribute `size` on the custom resource instance.
+An example of this is if we specified the number of pods of a resource through an arbitrary specification/attribute, `size`, on the custom resource instance.
 If we increase/decrease the value, then we are setting the desired state.

 The following idempotent cycle takes place when a resource change event occurs.